 KNS 8400 has noise isolation abilities, up to 30dBA.
 Very comfortable to wear.
 Has in-line volume controls that make it easier and more convenient to use.
 Its frequency response stretches from 5Hz to 23kHz which is more than enough.
 One of the best affordable studio headphones you can find on the market.

-Audio-Technica is one of my favorite headphones brands and ATH-M50x is a great example of why.
+Audio-Technica is one of my favorite brands and ATH-M50x is perhaps the best studio headphones in this price range.
 This closed-back headphone with 45mm neodymium-magnet drivers can produce very accurate sound.
 Has one of the flattest frequency responses among other mixing headphones.
 Great studio headphones for mixing, mastering, and monitoring.

 Comes with a detachable cable, has an impedance of 38 ohms, and offers passive noise isolation.
 Its frequency spectrum stretches from 15Hz to 28kHz.
 Also, it has 90-degree swiveling earcups and is very convenient to use.
 Comes with two cables.